webit-de/Minitwin/README.md

     `from_object`, and `from_objects(order:, customer:)`.
   - `from_objects` merges attribute hashes from multiple sources; last one wins on key conflicts.
   - When composing via `on:`, the referenced external objects are stored internally and read on demand.
+  - `from_collection` accepts arrays of hashes, objects with `to_h`/`attributes`, ActiveModel objects, or plain Ruby objects.
+For non-hash elements it reflects values by calling readers matching the element twin's properties (or instance variables) and instantiates the element twin.

 - Assignment
   - `assign_hash` and `assign_params` update only known attributes.